Limit laws on extremes of non-homogeneous Gaussian random fields: Proofs

 Therefore, the claim follows. $\Box$

-\textbf{Proof of Theorem 2.3:} First, by using the technical used in Lemmas 4.1-4.5, we can obtained the similar results with interval $[t-\delta(u),T]$ replaced by $[T_{0}-\delta(u), T_{0}+\delta(u)]$.
-Then repeating the proof of Theorem 2.2 step by step, we get the desired result. $\Box$

-\textbf{Proof of Proposition 3.1:} In the paper of D\c{e}bicki et al. (2014), it is showed that the standard deviation function of $Z$ satisfies assumption {\bf A1} and the correlation function of $Z$ satisfies assumption {\bf A2}.
-It is also showed that assumption {\bf A3} holds for $Z$.
+\textbf{Proof of Proposition \ref{Pro:main3:1}:} In the paper of D\c{e}bicki et al. (2016), it is shown that the standard deviation function of $Z$ satisfies assumption {\bf A1} and the correlation function of $Z$ satisfies assumption {\bf A2}.
+It is also shown that assumption {\bf A3} holds for $Z$.
 So, in order to prove this proposition, it suffices to show assumption {\bf A4} holds.
-For the correlation function $r_{Z}(s,t,s',t',)$ of $Z$, we have
+For the correlation function $r_{Z}(s,t,s',t')$ of $Z$, we have

 Since $r_{X}(t)$ is twice continuously differentiable in $(0,\infty)$, we have

 for $t,t'\in[0,T]$ as $s-s'\rightarrow\infty$.
 Now using the condition that $\ddot{r}_{X}(t)(\ln t)^{c}\rightarrow 0$ as $t\rightarrow \infty$, we show that assumption {\bf A4} holds. $\Box$